ablab/IsoQuant/README.md

     Input sequences represent full-length transcripts; both ends of the sequence are considered to be reliable.

 `--labels` or `-l`
-    Sets sample names; make sure that the number of labels is equal to the number of samples; input file names are used if not set.
+    Sets space-separated sample names; make sure that the number of labels is equal to the number of samples; input file names are used if not set.

 `--read_group`
  Sets a way to group feature counts (e.g. by cell type).
 Available options are: